culurciello/culurciello.github.io/_posts/2016-06-20-training-enet.markdown

 ![](/assets/enet/v23.png)

 As you can see ENet V2 trains slowly, because the training script use a fairly conservative learning rate (LR) and weight decay (WD).
-See how long training is flat in the 1st and 2nd regime!
-Too much wasted time.

 ```lua
     local regimes = {